Shorthand If in If-Else Construct

 A similar shorthand exists for checking

-.
+for false.
 Suppose we have the following code:

 <?php